papivot/k8s-api-resource-object-walkthrough/README.md

 # A Simple Python Flask App to view Kubernetes Objects

 Are you tired of typing `kubectl get ....` ?
-Want to know what APIs are registered in your Kuberntes cluster?
-Do you know all the API Resources in your Kuberntes cluster?
-Want to view all these using a handy browwer UI?
-Then this is the solution for you !!
+Do you want to know which APIs are registered in your Kubernetes cluster, or all the API resources in your Kubernetes cluster?
+Want to view these using a handy browser UI?
+Then this is the solution for you!

-Launch it as a standalone app or execute it from a Kubernetes cluster.
-Access the application from a browser and filter through the various APIs, resources and namespaces to get complete datails of various Kubernetes objects.
+Launched as a standalone app or executed from within a Kubernetes cluster, this app can make your life much easier.
+Access the application from a browser and filter through the various APIs, Resources, and Namespaces to view the complete details of various Kubernetes objects.

 Main Menu -